ettolrach/open-lilybot/README.md

 ### Custom options

 These options exist only for this bot and not in Lilypond.
-After the three grave accents (a.k.a. backticks) further options can be typed, each with the prefix:
+After having typed out your Lilypond code, further options can be typed:

 * `$$verbose`, or `$v`: Show the output of Lilypond's compiling process.
 This is hidden by default to not clog up the chat.